Tourist Visa – United States of America (USA)

 Applicants who are professional athletes and who will not be earning a salary in the USA may enter on a B1.

-In America, visas of this class are also referred to as “visitor for pleasure” visas, although in practise this visa service covers people entering the country for health reasons, visiting relatives, and to participate in short study courses as well as those entering as tourists.
+In America, visas of this class are also referred to as “visitor for pleasure” visas, although in practice this visa service covers people entering the country for health reasons, visiting relatives, and to participate in short study courses as well as those entering as tourists.

 B-2 visas are granted for six months and impose the same working restrictions upon applicants as the B1 class.
 In some case this America visa class may be extended by an additional six months however in both classes, candidates must be able to demonstrate that their visit to the USA is intended as a temporary one.

 When applications are assessed considerable attention is paid to demonstrable evidence that the applicant has no intention of giving up their residence in their home country and that they have the intention and the means to support themselves during their stay and to leave before or upon the expiry of their US visa.
 An applicant’s intention to continue residing in their home country can be supported by evidence of family ties, property ownership, employment, or any evidence which suggests that an applicant is irrevocably linked to their own country.